Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 • Flexible baker’s schedule

-• Ongoing Q&A in the comments
+• Personalized support in the comments

 But before we make bread, let’s discuss what drives it: your sourdough starter.
 Once you understand what it is, and how it works, your path will be crystal clear.
 Have questions?
 Ask in the comment section.
 I respond with personalized help.
-Let’s begin with the basics.

 Sourdough bread (golden crust, crispy, homemade)